wp-plugins/better-wp-security/readme.txt

 == Changelog ==

+= 4.3.7 =
+* Updated descriptions an instructions in malware scheduling to make the feature easier to use
+* Numerous typo corrections throughout dashboard
+* Clean up notifications for file change detection and malware scanning

 = 4.3.3 =
-* Fixed an inadvertant disabling of file change scans intrudced in 4.3
+* Fixed an accidental disabling of file change scans introduced in 4.3

 = 4.3.2 =
 * Added on-demand malware scanning for the homepage